Final Installation Guide

 - Handheld drill/driver

-Hanging the robot in the room where it will operate involves installing an anchor in each corner, and attaching each of the three support lines to the gantry. support lines refer to the fishing line, while power line refers to the conductor.
+Hanging the robot in the room where it will operate involves installing an anchor in each corner, and attaching each of the four support lines to the gantry.
+Power is delivered to the gripper by plugging in the jst connector at the end of the power anchor's line.

 Anchor installation

-Start with the three support anchors.
-You will have received or assembled corner or flat variants appropriate your space.
+You will have received or assembled corner or flat anchor variants appropriate your space.
 Installation only differs in how they look and where the screws are.

-Remove the anchor's white cover by pulling up on the large flat face to release the tabs, then pull it straight off the front.
+Remove the anchor's white cover by unscrewing the silver screw on the bottom if it is present, you can back it halfway out.
+The pull up on the large flat face to release the tabs, then pull it straight off the front.
 Another way if it feels stuck is, after getting the tabs loose, hold the cover and give the whole thing one large shake so the anchor falls in your lap and you're holding the empty cover.

-The cover should be prevented from falling because the line or wire is threaded through the face hole with a fishing swivel tied on the other side.
-Let it dangle a foot or so below the anchor as your mount it.
+The cover would be prevented from falling because the line or wire is threaded through the face hole with a fishing swivel tied on the other side, however letting in hang by the clicky switch might bend it's metal arm, so instead of doing that, pull out enough slack that you can place the cover on your step ladder without any pressure on the switch.

 Hold the anchor securely in the corner with about 2cm of clearance to the ceiling, or to the moulding.
 Don't push it right up against the moulding as you need space above the top for the cover.
 Drive in every screw.